stef/libopaque/python/README.md

 ```

 the user should hold on to `ctx` securely until step 3 of the registration process.
+`alpha` needs to be passed to the server running step2

 ### step2: server responds to the registration request